yuertongle/findex-integration/README.md

 ## Method 2: Wallet Integration

 #### If your wallet has realised scatter feature:
 For this condition, it's easy to integrate with Findex, just add a link to Findex in your wallet, and put your wallet name in the project.
-Also, if you have your eos_account, you shold add the account also.
+Also, if you have your eos account, you should add the account also.
 The final link will be https://mainnet.findex.one?walletname=example&ref_account=yourEOSAccount.
 You finish the integration.

 #### If your wallet hasn't realised scatter feature:
 1. You may use directly or strengthen the Component in the [example](https://github.com/yuertongle/findex-integration/blob/master/for_wallet_integration/demo-webview.js)